Thursday, May 13, 2010

 cycle.
 That'll show it.

 Donna: Josh!
 Don't go near the cat.
-You're not a cat person! [pause] Okay, I
+You're not a cat person! [pause] Okay, IJosh: Yeah.
+We'll just scoop the little thing up and put it through a spin

 have an idea.
 I have a friend who knows all about this.
 His name's Joe, and